 If you take these items seriously and act upon them, you will begin to regain your position in the scheme of life and feel less lost.

 If you are lost, the honest truth of your life is that life is not clear to you.
-Instead, it is pretty dark.
+Instead, it is murky.
 But remember, it is always darkest, before the dawn.
 And the light of the stars is only visible through the dark of night.
 When you stop struggling against what is (that you are currently lost), you are no longer in a state of resistance.
 And when you’re no longer in a state of resistance, answers start floating into your life and you will begin to really find yourself.